amilord/a_random_quote_generator-v1-1-2/readme.md

 document.getElementById('quote-box').innerHTML = yourStringHere;

-some of my quotes read undefined after the source, and i think it might be due to me only including citation and a year for two out of my 3  quotes.
+some of my quotes read undefined after the source, and i think it might be due to me only including citation and a year for two out of my 3  quotes. ....
+I have fixed this issue and it no longer is showing undefined.

 Sources I used for this project outside of treehouse consisted of W3 and MDN